From 1 January 2025 lifejackets that meet older Australian Standards AS 1512, AS 1499 and AS 2260 will no longer be acceptable in South Australia.

-Personal flotation devices (PFDs), also known as life jackets, are an essential item of marine safety equipment.
+Lifejackets, sometimes called Personal flotation devices (PFDs), are an essential item of marine safety equipment.

-A Type 1 PFD has sufficient flotation to support body and head.
+A level 100 or higher has sufficient flotation to support the body and head.
 The flotation collar keeps your head above water.
-Do not use as a cushion.
-Not permitted for water skiing, aqua-planing and like activity.
+Do not use it as a cushion.
+Not permitted for water skiing, aquaplaning, and similar activities.
 It must comply with one or more of the following standards:

 - Appendix R of section 10 of the Uniform Shipping Laws Code